 -Mina Marefat, PhD, AIA

-The curator of the exhibition, Mina Marefat, is an architect, architectural historian (Masters from Harvard, PhD from MIT) and teaches at Georgetown University.
-She discovered and rescued the Smithsonian Gallery of Art original drawings in 1990 when she served as senior architectural historian at the Smithsonian.
-Additionally Mina brings to the project in-depth knowledge about modernism about which she has written extensivley as well as years of research and curatorial experience at the Smithsonian’s American History Museum and the Library of Congress.
-In 2009–2010 she served as curatorial advisor to the retrospective exhibition on Frank Lloyd Wright at the Guggenheim in New York City and Bilbao, Spain.
+Mina Marefat, is an architect, architectural historian and professor at Georgetown University.
+She discovered and rescued the Smithsonian Gallery of Art’s original drawings in 1990 when she served as their senior architectural historian.
+Additionally, Mina brings to the project an in-depth knowledge of modernism, about which she has written extensively, as well as years of research and curatorial experience at the Smithsonian’s American History Museum and the Library of Congress.
+In 2009–2010 she served as the curatorial advisor to the retrospective exhibition on Frank Lloyd Wright at the Guggenheim in New York City and Bilbao, Spain.